jam3s0n/Chess-Tours/README.md

 # Chess-Tours
-Simulating different chess tours
+Simulating different chess tours.
-The knight's tour done!
+The knight's tour is done!